-Fine example of Hondius's important map of Virginia and the Carolinas, from the Mercator-Hondius A tlas Sive Cosmographie . . .
-The present example is one of the most attractive copies we have ever handled.
+Decorative example of Hondius's important map of Virginia and the Carolinas, from the Mercator-Hondius A tlas Sive Cosmographie . . .

 Hondius utilized John White's map of Virginia and Jacques Le Moyne's map of Florida to create what amounts to a composite of these two tremendously important late 16th Century maps of the region.
-The map has a profound impact on the mapping of hte region for much of the 17th Century and became the protype map for the region until the Ogilby-Moxon "Discription of Carolina" ca. 1672.
+The map has a profound impact on the mapping of the region for much of the 17th Century and became the prototype map for the region until the Ogilby-Moxon "Discription of Carolina" ca. 1672.
 The gold bearing mountains of Apalatcy, the lake fed by the great waterfall, the lake with the unseen shore, Lake Sarrope, the French names for the rivers, the location for the French fort at Port Royal: these and many other details are based on Le Moyne.

 Hondius does contribute additional information to the composite.
-The large lake with the opposite shore invisible, which in Le Moyne lies in a southwesterly direction from the mouth of the River May has been moved northward to the foothills of the Apalatcy Montes.
+The large lake with the opposite shore invisible, which in Le Moyne lies in a southwesterly direction from the mouth of the River May, has been moved northward to the foothills of the Apalatcy Montes.
 This makes the River May flow in a southeasterly direction instead of in the A-shaped course given by Le Moyne.
-Hondius drew upon other maps fas his source, including Mercator's World map of 1569, the second edition of Ortelius' map of America (1584) and Wytfliet's map of the Southeast first issued in 1597, in which the river Sola flows in a southeasterly direction from the mountains.
-According to Cummings, the River May is Le Moyne's name for St. Johns River in Florida, on which Fort
+Hondius drew upon other maps for his source, including Mercator's World map of 1569, the second edition of Ortelius' map of America (1584) and Wytfliet's map of the Southeast first issued in 1597, in which the river Sola flows in a southeasterly direction from the mountains.